iolevel/peachpie-vs/README.md

 This extension adds support for PHP projects running compiled on .NET/.NET Core using [PeachPie compiler](https://www.peachpie.io).
 The extension is designed to simplify working with PeachPie compiler in Microsoft's Visual Studio IDE.

+[PeachPie](https://www.peachpie.io) is a PHP compiler and runtime on top of .NET & .NET Core.

 >Note: this extension is a Preview, as PeachPie is still a work in progress.
 Please refer to our [roadmap](https://docs.peachpie.io/roadmap) for the current status of development.

 ## Project Templates